‘Sham’ coronavirus testing company gave people false results as samples piled up in trash bags, lawsuit claims

 According to the 14-page lawsuit, the state received multiple complaints about the company’s sites.
 Several patients reported that the clinic did not stick to basic coronavirus safety protocols — instead, improperly masked workers were observed reusing gloves between patients and failing to properly administer the tests.
 At times, some patients told authorities, staff members disregarded patients’ privacy and announced test results in the presence of others.

 The company was also unable to fulfill its promise of delivering PCR test results via email within 48 hours and verbally sharing rapid test results within 15 minutes, the lawsuit states.
-Former employees told authorities that as of early December, the company was receiving between 8,000 to 10,000 results per day — a figure it knew it could not keep up with, court records state.
+Former employees told authorities that as of early December, the company was receiving between 8,000 and 10,000 results per day — a figure it knew it could not keep up with, court records state.

-Because of high patient volume, the lawsuit states, the company began placing tests in garbage bags and piling them in office corners.
+Because of high patient volume, the lawsuit states, the company began placing tests in garbage bags and piling them up in the office.
 One former employee recounted asking Syed and Siyaj, who were regularly at the facility, to hire more personnel.
 The couple refused, the lawsuit states.
 Former staffers told authorities that they regularly found test samples that were over a week old stored in the trash bags scattered around the office, the lawsuit states.
 Many of the samples, former employees reported, had never been refrigerated or tested by the lab.

-When the company did share the results of rapid or PCR tests, the lawsuit states, their reports were often inaccurate.
+When the company did share the results of rapid or PCR tests, the lawsuit states, the reports often were inaccurate.
 Patients who called back to follow up on their tests results allegedly waited as long as three hours to speak with an operator.
 At one point, staffers were instructed to lie to patients and tell them their lab results would come back in 24 hours — even if they were unsure when they would be processed, the lawsuit states.

 “If a consumer called multiple times, employees were instructed to falsely tell consumers that the test result was inconclusive and that they needed to take another test,” the lawsuit states.
-Doing so also allowed the company, which has allegedly billed the federal government $124 million, to charge for another test, Washington authorities allege.
+Doing so also allowed the company, which has allegedly billed the federal government $124 million, to charge for another test, Washington state authorities allege.

 The Washington lawsuit is not the only legal action the company is facing.
 Last month, the FBI searched the company’s headquarters in Rolling Meadows, Ill., USA Today reported.
-The search took place days after the Minnesota Attorney General’s Office filed a consumer protection lawsuit against the company and its laboratory, alleging they “provide inaccurate and deceptive” test results and have fraudulently reported negative test results, according to the paper.
+The search took place days after the Minnesota attorney general filed a consumer protection lawsuit against the company and its laboratory, alleging that they “provide inaccurate and deceptive” test results and have fraudulently reported negative test results, according to the paper.

-The company is also under investigation by the Centers for Medicare and Medicaid Services, part of the U.S. Department of Health and Human Services, the Illinois Attorney General’s Office and the Oregon Department of Justice.
+The company also is under investigation by the Centers for Medicare and Medicaid Services, part of the U.S. Department of Health and Human Services, the Illinois attorney general and the Oregon Department of Justice.